The Board Charter is a charter of the Board of Directors (“the Board”) of Gromutual Berhad (“the Company” or “Gmutual”).

 The Board consists of qualified individuals with diverse experience, background and perspective to enable them to discharge their duties and responsibilities effectively.
 The composition and size of the Board is such that it facilitates the decision making of the Company.
 Pursuant to the Constitution of the Company, the Board shall not be less than two (2) directors and more than twenty (20) directors.

 As prescribed by the Listing Requirements, at any one time, at least two (2) directors or one-third (1/3), whichever is higher, of the Board members must be Independent Directors.
 However, the Practice of Malaysian Code on Corporate Governance (“MCCG 2017”) implements at least half of the Board comprises Independent Director.
-The Board will review the composition from time to time to ensure an effective oversight of management is sustained in the event the Board is unable to apply such practice.
+The Board will review the composition from time to time to ensure an effective oversight of management is sustained to apply such practice.

 The basis for the presence of an independent voice on the Board is to ensure that objectivity in decision-making of the Board is achieved and that no single party can dominate such decision-making in the Company.